ningken14/acg_2024/assignments/assignment_04.md

 ---

 ##### <i>Directions
 Show all work.
 Write complete and coherent answers.
+Where possible or reasonable, you should show the commands you entered and resulting terminal output.
+It is acceptable to truncate some outputs to a reasonable length of a few lines.
 Correct answers alone will yield partial credit.
 Each question is worth 4 points unless otherwise indicated (total 40 pts).  </i>

 <b><i>Put single lines of shell code inside single quotes, e.g.:</b></i>